-Chapter 8 Implementation Community Work Program (CWP) and Report of Accomplishments (ROA)
+Chapter 8 Implementation CWP and ROA Introduction

 Community Work Program (CWP)

 The CWP is formally referred to as the Short-Term Work Program (STWP).
 According to the Department of Community Affairs, the CWP is a required element of the plan, and DeKalb County is required to update it every five years.
 This element of the comprehensive plan lists the specific activities DeKalb County plans to undertake during the next five years to address the priority Needs and Opportunities, and to achieve portions of the Community Goals.
 This includes any activities, initiatives, programs, ordinances, administrative systems (such as site plan review, design review, etc.) to be put in place to implement the plan.